Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Numerical results

-We report in Figure~\ref{fig:bulk} the plots of a solution surrogate~\eqref{eq:sol-surrogate} for a larger frequency \(\kappa = 64\) and truncation parameter \(P = 3\kappa = 192\).
-The approximation error when using \(M=3(2P+1)=1155\) plane waves, either propagative or evanescent (with points in \(Y\) sampled as a Sobol sequence) is also given.
-In the first case the absolute error in the disk is much larger (more than \(12\) orders of magnitude larger if measured in $L^\infty(B_1)$ norm) and concentrated near the boundary.
-The number of degrees of freedom per wavelength \(\lambda={2\pi}/{\kappa}\) used in each direction can be estimated by \(\lambda\sqrt{{M}/{\pi}} \approx 1.9\) (here \(\pi\) represents the area of the unit disk).
-For low order methods, a commonly used rule of thumb is to use around \(6 \sim 10\) degrees of freedom per wavelength to have \(1\) or \(2\) digits of accuracy.
-We see that we get \(12\) digits of accuracy for only a fraction of this number.
+We report in Figure~\ref{fig:bulk} the plots of a solution~\eqref{eq:sol-surrogate} for a larger frequency \(\kappa = 64\) and truncation parameter \(P = 3\kappa = 192\).
+The approximation error when using \(M=3(2P+1)=1155\) PPWs or EPWs is also given, with points in \(Y\) sampled as a Sobol sequence.
+In the first case the absolute error in the disk is much larger, more than \(12\) orders of magnitude larger if measured in $L^\infty(B_1)$ norm, and concentrated near the boundary.
+The number of degrees of freedom per wavelength \(\lambda={2\pi}/{\kappa}\) used in each direction can be estimated by \(\lambda\sqrt{{M}/{\pi}} \approx 1.9\).
+Note that \(\pi\) here represents the area of the unit disk.
+For low-order methods, a common rule of thumb is to use around \(6 \sim 10\) degrees of freedom per wavelength to have \(1\) or \(2\) digits of accuracy.
+We obtain \(12\) digits of accuracy for only a fraction of this number.
 For \(M=2(2P+1)=770\), the maximum absolute error reached is measured to \(1.3 \cdot 10^{-10}\) (not plotted).

 Overall, the numerical results are perfectly consistent with Conjecture~\ref{conj:approx-conjecture}.